mattcossins-arm/Arm-Developer-Labs-Staging/PhD-Level/R-Arm-Community-Support-INTERMEDIATE.md

 - **Reporting new issues**, requesting comments on proposed patches, and documenting process via Bugzilla.
 - **Tracking CI coverage** for Windows/Arm64 runners and potentially proposing GitHub Actions or GitLab CI templates to automate WoA builds.

-This project encourages the use of native tooling and Rtools under WoA, while exposing students to low-level platform support, compiler toolchains (LLVM/MinGW), and ecosystem-scale problem solving.
+Stretch Objectives:
+- **Identifying, Analyzing and fixing compatibility issues** in base R and Rtools for the Windows/Arm64 environment.
+This may involve waiting for improved upstream support from GCC for Windows-AArch64.
+A summary and progress is [available here](https://linaro.atlassian.net/wiki/spaces/WOAR/pages/28802842658/MinGW+GNU+Toolchain).

 **Deliverables**:
-- Patches, request for comments and bug reports the highest impact R base, tools and packages
+- Patches, request for comments and bug reports the highest impact packages
 - A curated list of packages with proposed WoA support status
 - A short technical write-up describing the contributions and challenges
-- (Optional) GitHub Actions workflows for building/testing R packages on Windows/Arm64

 ## Estimated Project Duration

 - Estimated Time: Variable
 - Ideal Team Size: 1–2 students
-- Suitable for individual research projects, summer internships, or final-year theses
+- Suitable for individual projects, summer internships, or final-year theses

 ## Hardware / Software Requirements